 California Zephyr, created for the New York University Contemporary Music Ensemble, summarizes my three-day journey on the Zephyr in eight minutes of music and video.
 Neither a film score nor a music video, California Zephyr features equally prominent music and video that I produced simultaneously, in dialogue with each other.

-Tom Killion, "Point Reyes from Chimney Rock", 2012.
-Used with permission of the artist.
+Tom Killion, “Point Reyes from Chimney Rock”, 2012.
+Used by permission of the artist.

 UPDATE: The recording of this performance is now available, below!